urueedi/kazoo-provision/README.md

 -------------------------------
 1. Network settings will be local from router and never be part of this provision-solution.
 2. There no cache-solution, if this provisioner will fail
-3. Feel free to add more of ip-phones, because i don't have all of devices!
+3. Feel free to add more of ip-phones, or ask for support us

 Supported phones (Feb 2016)
 ---------------------------